 A.A.R.F. is operated out of our volunteers’ homes.
-All animals are in “foster care” and are provided with food, water, shelter and love by their generous “foster parents” unless food donations are available.
+We are ALWAYS in need of foster parents to help save more lives.
 To become an A.A.R.F. foster parent, the only true requirement is that you love animals as much as we do, and that you would treat your foster animals as if they were your own.

 How is A.A.R.F.
 Funded?

 Our program survives on donations, as in most cases, the adoption fees do not cover the care that these animals receive.

 Our entire program is volunteer based and managed by a small board of directors who have the same passion for animals as our founding members.
 We have an AWESOME team of volunteers who handle everything from returning phone calls, to fostering pets, to driving the transport vehicle.
 Meet just a few of the AWESOME souls who are a part of our team!